Etnies Skatepark of Lake Forest: History

 etnies Skatepark of Lake Forest opened on December 13, 2003.
 The skatepark is a joint venture between the city of Lake Forest and etnies.
 The park was designed by SITE Design Group, a consulting firm specializing in urban design.
 In 2009 it was announced that an expansion would be made to the skatepark to increase the size by roughly 25000 sqft, making it one of the largest skateparks in the country and the largest in California.
 The expansion's estimated cost was $632,500 and was expected to be completed by January 2011.
 The newly expanded park was marked by a ceremony on August 20, 2011, several months behind the expected date.

 In August 2010, OC Parenting Magazine named Etnies the best skatepark of the year, its fourth consecutive win.

-Etnies skatepark has appeared in video games such as Skate 2.